woupiestek/scryptic/log.md

 the direction of a class that is not declared yet.
 How can the compiler resolve that?
 It seems like the class object need to be created as soon as the class is found.

+### classes

+Classes are global variables, distinct from locals.
+The funny thing is that classes can now be defined piecemeal, by using multiple declarations.
+Methods can also be overridden that way.
+Adding methods after the fact is what I like.

+Now the constructor...

 ## 2024-03-01